openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 The Broadlink RM family of devices can transmit IR codes.
 The pro models add RF codes.
 The map file contains a list of IR/RF command codes to send via the device.

+In this version of the binding, the IR codes are store in `$OPENHAB_USERDATA/jsondb/broadlink_ir.json` and for the RM Pro series of devices the RF codes are store in `$OPENHAB_USERDATA/jsondb/broadlink_rf.json`

 In previous versions of this binding, the file used the [Java Properties File format](https://en.wikipedia.org/wiki/.properties) and was stored in the `<OPENHAB_CONF>/transform` folder.
 By default, the file name was `broadlink.map` for the IR codes, but could be changed using the `mapFile` setting.
 In similar fashion, the RM pro models